Will you get £1million, or will you get nothing?

 The top prize is £1 million, and there are two of these available each month.
 So in theory you could win £24 million a year!
 But of course you won’t.

-The current prize rate with Premium Bonds is 1% (it dropped from 1.4% in December 2020 and could change again).
-This doesn’t mean you’ll get a 1% return on your savings.
-Instead on average £1 is paid out for each bond.
+The current prize rate with Premium Bonds is 1.4% (it was 1% from December 2020 to May 2022, and could change again).
+This doesn’t mean you’ll get a 1.4% return on your savings.
+Instead on average £1.40 is paid out for each bond.
 On average.

 But most bonds win nothing.
 Zero.